google/go-containerregistry/pkg/authn/README.md

 ### Helpers

-If you log in like this, Docker will warn you that you should use a [credential helper](https://docs.docker.com/engine/reference/commandline/login/#credentials-store), and you should!
+If you log in like this, `docker` will warn you that you should use a [credential helper](https://docs.docker.com/engine/reference/commandline/login/#credentials-store), and you should!

 To configure a global credential helper:
 ```json